PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating an Achievement/ActionScript Achievements.md

     				}

     			}

 ```

 Finally, to finish the *Achievement* setup, all you have to do is call the Event that awards the Player the '*Cloud Achievement'* that has been created in the Portal.

-In this tutorial we are going to call the Event when the authenticated Player receives a highscore message.
+In this tutorial, we're going to call the Event when the authenticated Player receives a highscore message:

 ```
     	private function HighScoreMessageListener(message:NewHighScoreMessage):void